Fornacula/HarIDSync/README.md

 allow_anonymous: false
 ```

-Run setup script which will install all Ruby dependencies into `.bundle` folder and generate self-signed SSL certificate to `certs/` folder
+Run setup script which will install all Ruby dependencies into `.bundle` folder and generates self-signed SSL certificate to `certs/` folder

 ```sh
 $ bin/setup